osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/metadata/metadata.md

 **Note:**

 - Metadata is only sent for streams created by the ingress components.
-- Currently, the only endpoint that persists sent metadata is AVEVA DATA HUB (AVEVA Data Hub).
+- Currently, the only endpoint that persists sent metadata is AVEVA Data Hub (AVEVA Data Hub).